isomerpages/ura-lkywcp/_laureates/2-case-studies.md

 | **Vienna** | [Grätzloase](/case-studies/gratzloase/) <br> An initiative that provides support for temporary public space activation programmes, transforming parking lanes into parklets and creating local havens. |

 #### **Social inclusion and community development**

-**Focus**: Promoting equity and improving quality of life through social and economic development initiatives.

 | **Kazan** | [Sports Strategy](/case-studies/kazan-sports/) <br> Leveraging international sporting events and broad-based infrastructural upgrades with a focus on health, nutrition, and greenery to improve public health and quality of life. |
 | **Surabaya** | [Kampung Unggulan](/case-studies/kampung-unggulan/) <br> A programme to train home-based entrepreneurs and create platforms for showcasing their products to build a self-sustaining local economy and improve household incomes. |